oVirt/ovirt-site/source/feature/migration-network.html.md

     -   A migration network is more likely to be a *required* network, but a user may opt for non-required.
 He may face unpleasant surprises if he wants to migrate his machine, but no candidate host has the network available.
     -   The "migration" role can be granted or taken on-the-fly, when hosts are active, as long as there are no currently-migrating VMs.

+2. Scheduler:
-2. Scheduler: when deciding which host should be used for automatic migration, take into account the existence and availability of the migration network on the destination host.
-For manual migration, let user migrate a VM to a host with no migration network - if the admin wants to keep jamming the management network with migration traffic, let her.
+    -   When deciding which host should be used for automatic migration, take into account the existence and availability of the migration network on the destination host.
+    -   For manual migration, let user migrate a VM to a host with no migration network - if the admin wants to keep jamming the management network with migration traffic, let her.
+    -   Just like choosing the destination host, the user may choose a specific migration network.

 3.  migration verb.
     -   For the a modern cluster level, with migration network defined on the destination host, an additional *miguri* parameter should be added to the `migrate` command